Gurobi/gurobi-ai-modeling/source/prompting-basics.rst

 translation.
 With the advent of LLMs, we might be able to leverage tools like ChatGPT to assist us with some of the parts that make optimization challenging for most of us mere mortals.

-In the coming chapters we aim to explain through which steps LLMs can help with mathematical modelling and propose a practical approach to bring it into the hands of users that have no prior knowledge of optimization.
+In the coming chapters we aim to explain through which steps LLMs can help with mathematical modeling and propose a practical approach to bring it into the hands of users that have no prior knowledge of optimization.
 Let us first start with some basic LLM concepts.